Traveling to Adventure Treks

 Photo ID

-Carrying an ID is not required for U.S. citizens under 18 unless traveling to British Columbia, in which case they’ll need a passport.
+Carrying an ID is not required for U.S. citizens under 18 unless traveling to British Columbia or Peru, in which case they’ll need a passport.
 For international students traveling to the U.S., please check your country’s visa requirements several months prior to departure.

 Unaccompanied minor service (UM)

-The majority of our students fly to Adventure Treks without their parents.
+The majority of our students fly to Adventure Treks independently, without their parents or UM service.
 With that said, most airlines have an unaccompanied minor (UM) service to young travelers who are flying without an adult.
-This means you’ll pay an additional fee to have an airline representative accompany your child for the entire length of their travel, from boarding the plane to arriving at their final destination.
+This means you’ll pay an additional fee to have an airline representative accompany your student for the entire length of their travel, from boarding the plane to arriving at their final destination.
 Each airline’s fees and age requirements vary; for example, Delta, United, and American charge an additional $150 each way and require that students under 15 fly as a UM, while Southwest charges an additional $50 each way and requires UM service only for students younger than 12.

-Each airline has its own rules, restrictions, and paperwork for UM service, so if your child will be younger than 15 when it’s time to fly to Adventure Treks, please call the airline directly with questions.
-You should also ask whether your airline will require your child’s ID at check-in.
+Each airline has its own rules, restrictions, and paperwork for UM service, so if your student will be younger than 15 when it’s time to fly to Adventure Treks, please call the airline directly with questions.
+If your child meets the airline’s age requirement, we will assume they are flying to Adventure Treks independently unless told otherwise.

-- When you book, the airline will likely ask you for detailed information regarding the person picking up your child (i.e., an AT instructor) at their arrival airport.
-We cannot provide this information until a week before the trip starts, so please give your airline the following details until then: “Adventure Treks Camp Representative, 888-954-5555, 1826 Pinnacle Mountain Road, Hendersonville, NC 28790.”
-You’ll be able to update the airline later with the specific AT instructor’s info.
+• When you book, the airline will likely ask you for detailed information regarding the person picking up your student (i.e., an AT staff) at their arrival airport.
+We cannot provide this information until a week before the trip starts, so please give your airline the following details until then: “Amanda Fox, 828-698-0399, PO Box 1321, Flat Rock, NC 28731.”
+This will change, and you’ll need update the airline later with the specific instructor’s info.

-- If you pre-pay for the UM service on the return flight, please email a copy of the receipt to admissions@adventuretreks.com so that we may have it on hand at the airport on closing day.
+• If you pre-pay for the UM service on the return flight, please email us a copy of the receipt to so that we may have it on hand at the airport on closing day.

-- You’ll receive a gate pass at check-in to accompany your child behind security to the gate, where an airline official will then walk your child down to their seat on the plane once it’s time to board.
-(Some airlines require your child to sit in the rear of the plane.)
+• You’ll receive a gate pass at check-in to accompany your student behind security to the gate, where an airline official will then walk your student down to their seat on the plane once it’s time to board.
+(Some airlines require your student to sit in the rear of the plane.)

-- Once the plane lands at your child’s final destination, an airline attendant will escort your child off the plane and stay with them until a designated Adventure Treks instructor arrives at the gate to sign the appropriate paperwork.
-Then the airline will release your child to us.
+• Once the plane lands at your student’s final destination, an airline attendant will escort your student off the plane and stay with them until a designated Adventure Treks instructor arrives at the gate to sign the appropriate paperwork.
+Then the airline will release your student to us.

 Airline fees

-Please prepay any unaccompanied minor and/or baggage fees, and send a prepaid debit card or a credit card with your child for additional fees.
+Please prepay any unaccompanied minor and/or baggage fees, and send a prepaid debit card or a credit card with your student for additional fees.
 Usually, $150 is enough to cover the purchase of food in airports, baggage fees, and any personal items.
-(As of 2021, most airlines stopped accepting cash for fees, so we don’t recommend sending cash.)
+(Most airlines do not accept cash or pre-paid gift cards, which is why we recommend a debit or credit card.)